 We had made Foccacia faces here.
 Serve it with a roasted tomato dip for a fiery feel perfect for the season.
 Slice it up and make a sandwich with colourful vegetables.
 However you serve, the bread is tasty.
 The bread stays well in the refrigerator for a week.

-Hope you are enjoying this blog.If you came looking for breads, don’t forget the black currant yeast loaf and the tutti frooti scrolls we made earlier.
+Hope you are enjoying this blog.If you came looking for bread, don’t forget the black currant yeast loaf and the tutti frooti scrolls we made earlier.
 Please subscribe to receive regular updates.
 Tag us #mildlyindian when you make these.
-If you are on Instagram check us out –Mildlyindian.
+If you are on Instagram or Threads check us out –Mildlyindian.
 Tell us what did you make for Halloween.